 With expertise in security and disaster risk, Katja specialises in resilience.
 She has experience across the broad spectrum of issues considered during R4C’s audits.
 Notably, her previous practice as a barrister included criminal and employment law (dealing with, e.g., employee disciplinary proceedings and grievances, bullying and equal opportunities issues).
 She has also served as a senior manager encompassing being head of human resources, administration, finance, auditing and logistics (responsible for approximately £20 million cash and assets).

 Charitable service has formed an important part of Katja’s life for several decades.
 She has been involved with many different charities, including as a trustee of three charities.
-She has organized / participated in short and longer term overseas missions trips to more troubled geographical regions, ranging from humanitarian aid to post-conflict reconciliation and trauma work.
+She has organised / participated in short and longer term overseas missions trips to more troubled geographical regions, ranging from humanitarian aid to post-conflict reconciliation and trauma work.

 Katja has developed R4C’s audit tool based on many years of professional practice and service within the charity sector.